sparksp/lt-osp/content/skill/self-repairing-armour.md

 prerequisites: []
 requirements: ["Any Armour use CS"]
 ---
-If out of combat for 10 minutes the AV of any worn armour is restored to full.
+This will replace and include the Occupational Skill [Master Armour Repair]({{< ref "master-armour-repair" >}}).
+If out of combat for 5 minutes the AV of any worn armour is restored to full.